 We once had a client who opted for a bucket elevator.
 The result?
 Maintenance problems galore, and in less than a year, their elevator was toast.

-The good news is that this client knew about another choice: our drag conveyors.
-Drag conveyors eliminate the problems associated with bucket elevators and can replace belt conveyor systems altogether.
+The good news is that this client knew about another choice: SMART Conveyors™.
+Our drag conveyors eliminate the problems associated with bucket elevators and can replace belt conveyor systems altogether.
 For one, drag conveyors are easier to maintain than bucket elevators.
 They have fewer parts, they don’t use belts, they won’t jam from material buildup, they don’t have worn buckets that stop interlocking start catching frame members, they don’t employ a belt-drive system that can slip or mistrack …

 We’ve even designed our conveyor for easy maintenance.
 Maintenance technicians can replace our curve wear strips externally, and our head sections are split, so crews can access the 3-piece, split sprockets with ease.
 (3-piece, split sprockets let maintenance crews change the sprockets without breaking the chain.)

 We’ve had conveyors run for years with only routine maintenance performed.
 Our wear strips rarely need replaced, even on curves.
 Typically, all maintenance crews have to do to our conveyors is lubricate them.

 Floor Space?
 Not a problem.

 Elevating materials at steep angles isn’t a problem for our conveyors.
 The conveyors can elevate materials at angles up to vertical—with minimal support structure required.
 This means that valuable floor space won’t be taken up.

 Drag conveyors also eliminate the mess associated with bucket elevators.
 There won’t be anything to clean up on the floor or in the conveyor itself.
 Also, because our conveyors are enclosed, we can make them dust tight.
 This eliminates debris in the air which workers must breathe, and it makes the conveyor better from a safety point of view, as it’s easier to prevent and contain fires.